Office of the Vice President for

 1-800 Series Numbers

 Departments may arrange for university 800 numbers for incoming long-distance calls.
-All university 800 series numbers must be coordinated through Technology Services Telecommunications Services.
+All university 800 series numbers must be coordinated through TS Telecommunications Services.
 Calls made to the UHV 800 series numbers are charged to the university as and is not intended for personal use.
+The department requesting the establishment of a 1-800 number for incoming calls is responsible for the charges incurred by those calls.

 5) SAM 03.D.06 Taxable Fringe Benefits http://www.uh.edu/af/universityservices/policies/sam/3FicsalAffairs/3D6.pdf